-I currently serve as the Washington Township Historian (Appointed position) and the Director of the Monterey Pass Battlefield Park and Museum.
+I currently serve as the Director of the Monterey Pass Battlefield Park and Museum.
 I also serve as a tour guide for the Monterey Pass Battlefield and Retreat from Gettysburg related sites.
 For over the past decade, I have focused on the lesser known subjects of the Civil War along the Mason-Dixon Line and the South Mountain region.
 My research has led me to author numerous articles, which have been published by various newspapers, and historical journals.
 I also author a monthly column for the Emmitsburg News Journal, and have authored two publications dedicated to the Battle of Monterey Pass and one dedicated to the New York State National Guard in 1863.
 My most recent publication is about Maryland’s Catoctin Mountain during the Civil War.

 I has been featured in several documentaries, most recently the “Heart of the Civil War” documentary which premiered in 2012, at the start of the 150th Commemoration of the Maryland Campaign, where they utilized my expertise as the former South Mountain State Battlefield Civil War Historian.
 PCN aired the Battle of Monterey Pass special in 2015 as part of Battlefield Pennsylvania in which I was part of.
 I am currently employed by the Gettysburg Foundation as an Assistant Manager in the Visitor Services Department of the Gettysburg National Military Park Museum and Visitor Center.